gbowne1/gbowne1/README.md

 I also am into radio and electrionics hobbies, as well as designing computers in the 8, 16 and early 32bit realm.

+  --My current electronics projects are on Hackaday.io but i have not had time to update them.
+    * a 68030 50MHz system
+    * a dual CPU computer that has a Z80 and a 8086/8088 CPU.  [almost like the Digital [DEC] Rainbow 100]
+    * a rackmount VHF-UHF scanner with quad DSP
+    * a multi-board/planar CNC control
+    * a computer based on a Motorola MC68000P8 CPU chip and 16MB
+    * a EATX size Socket 462 mainboard/motherboard
+    * a dual Pentium II mainboard/motherboard

+  -- to recreate boards for the Mac Plus and SE / SE-30

 I am currently working on several long term electronics projects including mostly computers in the Motorola 68k and also a few others.

 My current system is based on a newer generation of Intel Core i7 at almost 4GHz and is fine for my needs.
 I have 32GB of RAM and a 2gb Nvidia Quadra 4000 and a total local disk space of 8TB.
 I have several home servers including mostly Dell R series including R710, R720 and R730's and a pair of MD1200's.
 I have a 2nd system for doing CAD and CAM programming for CNC machinery.